mattiasbergbom/libevent-nacl-port/README.md

 libevent-nacl-port
 ==================

 NaCl port of libevent.
-NOTE: work in progress.
+NOTE: this is work in progress.
+It builds successfully on Ubuntu 12.04 but I have yet to verify that it actually works in any practical circumstances.

 Usage
 -----